cityofasheville/simplicity-backend/readme.md

 #####Example Build Cache Configuration
 count - counts the number of locations or addresses in the location table

+####*Buffer Count Rules:*
+* The SQL statement must have two fields.
+  * One that returns a boolean named exactly "check"..
+  * One that reuturns an integer named exaclty "count".
+* The SQL statement must return one row.

 increment - number of locationids to process at a time.
-With limited testing I have seen 100 to give great results
+With limited testing an increment of 100 to seems to have results

 sleep - in some cases depending on server resources I have seen the process time actually improve by increaseing this. around 1 - 3 seconds seems to work best.  the number is milliseconds.
 So 1 second is 1000.